Powerlearnproject/se-assignment-4-github-and-visual-studio-Faraja-Mwaipyana/README.md

 It facilitates code reviews and collaboration by allowing team members to:

 Review code changes: Examine the proposed changes and provide feedback.

 Discuss improvements: Comment on specific lines of code and suggest modifications.

 Track progress: See the history of changes and the status of the pull request.

 STEPS TO CREATE AND REVIEW A PULL REQUEST:

 -Creating a pull request by navigating to the repository on GitHub, clicking Pull requests, and then New pull request.

 -Selecting the branches to compare (e.g., feature branch and main branch).

 -Adding a title and description to the pull request, and click Create pull request.

 -Reviewieng the pull request: Team members review the changes, leave comments, and approve or request changes.

 -Addressing feedback by making additional commits to the feature branch.

--Merging the pull request once it has been approved.
+-Merging the pull request once it has been approved

 6.Explain what GitHub Actions are and how they can be used to automate workflows.
 Provide an example of a simple CI/CD pipeline using GitHub Actions.
 Introduction to Visual Studio: